AlessioSocci/EDUCATIONAL-FRDM-KL25Z/README.md

 -    LPTMR: toggle red led in ISR, set preemptive priority of ISR;

 -    PIT: pit trigger ISR every 1s, service routine increment a variable for delay function, set high preemptive priority of ISR to allow                                                            delay function into other ISR.

 -    ADC: 16 bit read from external potentiometer, in polling mode;

--    DAC: put in external pin ADC read value, truncated in 12 bit;
+-    DAC: put in external pin ADC readed value, truncated in 12 bit;

 -    PWM: configure TPM for put in external pin a pwm signal;